cohenjo/kafka_fdw/README.md

 librdkafka is licensed under the 2-clause BSD license.

 This FDW allows:
-1. importing topics as foreign tables (by imort schema)
+1. importing topics as foreign tables (by import schema)
 2. consuming topics using select statments.
 3. producing using insert statments.